snax44/wireguard-ui-setup/README.md

 # wireguard-ui-setup

-A wsimple script to install Wireguard and Wirguard-ui
+A simple script to install Wireguard and Wirguard-ui

+**Warning:**
+- This script was made for on Debian10 only.
+- If the server is doing something else, please be carrefull about firewall rules.

 ## Features